 South Boston Speedway

-In addition to the 150-lap tussle for the touring PASS Super Late Model Series, America?s Hometown Track will also host a pair of 75-lap races for the drivers in the highly competitive NASCAR Whelen All American Late Model Stock Car Division on June 9.
+The featured attractions of the evening will be a pair of 75-lap shootouts for the competitors in the NASCAR Whelen All American Late Model Stock Car Division.